 What Is Periodontal (Gum) Disease?

 Periodontal disease is an infection in your gums that leads to inflammation and affects many of your body’s systems.
+There are many different types or gum disease and Jarrettsville Family Dental can help with them all, from mild gingivitis to full periodontitis.
 Research links periodontal disease to heart attacks, stroke, diabetes, certain types of cancer, respiratory illnesses, and even Alzheimer’s disease.

 It its earliest stages, known as gingivitis, gum disease symptoms consist of inflammation, bleeding, pain, and bad breath.
-When caught early, we can often reverse the condition with the proper care.
+When caught early, we can often reverse gingivitis with the proper care.